stelmo/Stochastic-Dynamical-Control-Code/README.md

 ## Running the Code:

 Please see the folder `openloop_scenarios_*` or `closedloop_scenarios_*` to run simulations/demonstrations.
 The folders `openloop` and `closedloop` are meant as testing ground before scripts move into the scenario folders.
-The names of the scripts indicate their function.
+If the readme is cryptic it is because the names of the scripts indicate their function (this is explained in the relevant readmes).

 ## Testing: